 The AWS GetIT programme starts in the Autumn term and provides 11 hours of content which can be delivered over 3 – 6 months.

-To register for the 2023-24 AWS GetIT programme please click on the link below to complete the form.
+To register your interest for the 2024-25 AWS GetIT programme, please click on the button below to complete the form and we will be in touch in May when recruitment opens.

 How does AWS GetIT work?